 The Swaps would expose the Authority to basis risk should its interest payments on the variable-rate Bonds significantly exceed the receipts, which are based on 65% of 30-day LIBOR.
 On October 23, 2013, the Authority currently refunded its Series 2003 bonds.
 The interest rates on these bonds were effectively hedged by interest rate swaps, which were bifurcated as of the date of the current refunding.
 Accordingly, the fair value of the interest rate swaps on October 23, 2013 of negative \$70.1 million was recorded as an imputed borrowing by the Authority.
 The Authority also recorded the \$70.1 million as a deferred cost of refunding and reduced the deferred outflow of resources that had been recorded to offset the negative fair value of the interest rate swap to zero.
-Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue an effective hedge, had a fair value of zero at October 23, 2013, which decreased to a negative fair value of \$25.8 million at October 31, 2015.
-The change between the year ended October 31, 2015 and 2014 is a negative \$13.7 million, which is recorded as deferred outflow of resources and a liability on the Authority's statement of net position 2009 Revenue Bonds.
+Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue an effective hedge, had a fair value of zero at October 23, 2013, which decreased to a fair value of \$35 million at October 31, 2016.
+The change between the year ended October 31, 2016 and 2015 is \$9.2 million, which is recorded as deferred outflow of resources and a liability on the Authority's statement of net position.